HTTP persistent connection: Disadvantages

 If the client does not close the connection when all of the data it needs has been received, the resources needed to keep the connection open on the server will be unavailable for other clients.
-How much this affects the server's availability and how long the resources are unavailable depend on the server's architecture and configuration.
+This affects both server's availability and the availability of resources on the server, with the degree of impact depending on the server's architecture and configuration.

 Also a race condition can occur where the client sends a request to the server at the same time that the server closes the TCP connection.
 A server should send a 408 Request Timeout status code to the client immediately before closing the connection.
 When a client receives the 408 status code, after having sent the request, it may open a new connection to the server and re-send the request.
 Not all clients will re-send the request, and many that do will only do so if the request has an idempotent HTTP method.

 Use in web browsers

-All modern web browsers including Google Chrome, Firefox, Internet Explorer (since 4.01), Opera (since 4.0) and Safari use persistent connections.
+All modern web browsers including Google Chrome, Firefox, Microsoft Edge, Opera (since 4.0) and Safari use persistent connections.

-By default, Internet Explorer versions 6 and 7 use two persistent connections while version 8 uses six.
-Persistent connections time out after 60 seconds of inactivity which is changeable via the Windows Registry.

 In Firefox, the number of simultaneous connections can be customized (per-server, per-proxy, total).
 Persistent connections time out after 115 seconds (1.92 minutes) of inactivity which is changeable via the configuration.